How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 • along the fibers - 0.1-0.3%.

-The shrinkage of external and inner layers...
-For example, in the same pine, the dimensions of the inner layers decrease by 2.91%, and the outer ones by 8.22%.
+The shrinkage of external and inner layers.
+For example, in the same pine, the dimensions of the inner layers are reduced by 2.91%, the outer ones - by 8.22%.
 But this is only if the wood dries naturally.
-If the production of profiled timber is carried out from a pre-dried material, it cracks much less, and the size of the cracks is not very large.
+If the production of profiled timber is carried out from pre-dried material, it cracks much less, and the size of the cracks is not very large.

-In addition, during shrinkage, tensile stresses act on the surface layers, and compressive stresses on the inner ones.
+In addition, during shrinkage, tensile stresses act on the surface layers, and compressive stresses act on the inner layers.
 It often happens that their value becomes greater than the tensile strength of the tree, as a result of which the upper layers crack.
-The same situation is observed not only with profiled timber, but also with rounded logs.
-Therefore, for natural drying the outer layers dry first, after which the inner ones.
-This means that in any case, the timber and logs will crack.
+The same situation is observed not only with profiled timber, but also with round logs.
+Therefore, at natural drying The outer layers dry first, then the inner ones.
+And this means that in any case, the timber and logs will crack.
 The only thing that can be done in this case is to reduce the size of the cracks.

-Now you know, why does the profiled timber crack?...
+Now you know, why is profiled timber cracking.
 There are several ways to deal with this.
-Here are the most common ones:
+Here are the most common:

 1. Dry for a long time.
 It will take at least two years for the logs to dry completely.
 Only then they will not crack so much, and the size of the cracks will be within 1-2 mm.